[Ed’s note: This article was originally published in August 2014 and updated in August 2021 ]

-The headline mentions that, in order to notify Londoners that Malaya would be newest addition to the Commonweath, the Malayan flag would be flown in London on Merdeka day…………. at the Federal (Malayan) government headquarters over there.
-Good sell, person who came up with headline.
-Good sell.
+The headline mentions that, in order to notify Londoners that Malaya would be newest addition to the Commonweath, the Malayan flag would be flown in London on Merdeka day…… but at the Federal (Malayan) government headquarters.
+Nice clickbait, person who came up with headline.
+Nice clickbait.

 3. Extra!
 Extra! – August 2nd

-We tried looking for this souvenir in the microfilm, but it wasn’t there 🙁
+We tried looking for a copy the Malay Mail’s souvenir edition in the microfilm, but it wasn’t there 🙁

 Since “thousands were sold,” anyone out there got a copy?
 Send some shots to [email protected].

 4. One of the first words from our first Agong – August 5th